Master of Physician Assistant

 • Technical Standards

-Communication Skills: The PA student must be able to effectively speak, to hear, and to observe patients in order to elicit information, describe changes in mood, activity and posture, and to perceive nonverbal communications.
-The student must be able to communicate attentively, effectively, sensitively and efficiently in oral, written, and electronic forms with other clinicians, families, and patients in order to make appropriate and timely responses.
+Communication Skills: The PA student must be able to effectively speak, hear, and observe patients in order to elicit information, describe changes in mood, activity, and posture, and perceive nonverbal communication.
+The student must be able to communicate attentively, effectively, sensitively, and efficiently in oral, written, and electronic forms with other clinicians, families, and patients in order to make appropriate and timely responses.

 • Preceptor Information